johnbayko/hicp/docs/python_hicp.rst

 Once editing finishes, a changed event is sent which contains the changed text and current attributes, if any.
-This is normally the entire text content once editing is complete, not changes character by character.  character by character.
+This is normally the entire text content once editing is complete, not individual changes.

+The text field is updated with the changed contents and attributes before the handler functions are called.